nl3769/CCA_DL_TOOLS/README.md

 # speckleTracking

 Here we use other methods in the literature for motion estimation in ultrasound image sequences.
 For now, only Damien Garcia [method](https://hal.archives-ouvertes.fr/hal-02063547/document) is implemented.
-The function to run is:
+Run:
 ```sh
 python run_local/DG_method.m
 ```

 # textureImprovment